Daisy Corporate Services Trading Ltd

 Proportion of Males & Females Receiving Bonus

-- On average men are paid 23.1% more than women
+- On average men are paid 25% more than women, this is slightly higher than 2020 where the figure was 23.1%

-- The median hourly rate for men is 31.2% higher than for women
+- The median hourly rate for men is 30.6% higher than for women, this is slightly lower than 2020 where the figure was 31.2%

 To this end a list of initiatives that are currently underway that should help improve our GPG statistics:

-- The business has 10 live apprenticeships of which 4 are women
+- The business currently has 31 people completing an Apprenticeship, of which 13 are female

 I declare that our data has been calculated according to the requirements of the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.